Are you Irish?

 Do you enjoy writing?

 Vastly.
 And the research.
 And going out in public in clean clothes to give readings or interviews too.
-It's the admin (letter-answering, printing, form-filling, phone calls, taxes) I find boring.
+It's the admin (email, form-filling, phone calls, accounts) I find boring.

 Where do you get your ideas?